doitintl/doit-easily-marketplace/docs/terraform/app_deploy/README.md

 # App Deploy Terraform

 This module deploys doit-easily into cloudrun, including all required infrastucture
+Before applying this module, the [setup module][1] must be applied (or equivilent resources applied)

 # iSaas Codelab vs Production
 This terraform should be deployed once for the iSaaS Codelab (with the `TF_VAR_is_codelab=true`)